-Chart 57 Stock and structure of total on-balance sheet and off-balance sheet, by risk weight
+Chart 57 and off-balance sheet, by risk weight

 Source: NBRM, based on the data submitted by banks.
 Note: The average risk weight is calculated as a ratio between credit risk weighted assets and total onbalance and off-balance sheet exposure of the banking system.